fianalfian/merchant-report/README.md

 cd merchant-report

-# start a cake-store and MySQL database server in a Docker container
+# start a merchant-reporting and MySQL database server in a Docker container
 make deploy

 # Usually you should run this command each time after you pull new code from the code repo.
 make migrate

-# seed the database with some cake test data
+# seed the database with some test data
 make majoo-seed

 ```